KrulesExGamer/BoilerStore/README.md

 No meaningful comments can be made at this time since we are still in the design phase.

 ## Test Plan
+### Adim Test
+- Go to Sign Up
+- Try user 'ademiro' and password 'admin123'
+- now click on 'More' on the top right
+- now click on Edit Users
+- now try to delete any user

 ### Login test
 - Go to Sign Up
 - Try random username and password